CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "clip_size": 100,          // Maximum amount of ammo that can be loaded "ups_charges": 0,          // Additionally to the normal ammo (if any), a gun can require some charges from an UPS.
 This also works on mods.
 Attaching a mod with ups_charges will add/increase ups drain on the weapon.
 "ammo_to_fire" 1,          // Amount of ammo used
+"modes": [ [ "DEFAULT", "semi-auto", 1 ], [ "AUTO", "auto", 4 ] ], // Firing modes on this gun, DEFAULT,AUTO, or MELEE followed by the name of the mode displayed in game, and finaly the number of shots of the mod.
 "reload": 450,             // Amount of time to reload, 100 = 1 second = 1 "turn"
 "built_in_mods": ["m203"], //An array of mods that will be integrated in the weapon using the IRREMOVABLE tag.
 "default_mods": ["m203"]   //An array of mods that will be added to a weapon on spawn.